seed-run/homepage/_docs/native-error-reporting.md

 title: Native Error Reporting
 ---

 [Issues]({% link _docs/issues-and-alerts.md %}) can detect most Lambda failures automatically.
-But errors and exceptions (that you catch in your code) need to be manually reported.
+But errors and exceptions (the ones you catch in your code) need to be manually reported.
 To do this, simply log the error to the console and it'll get reported.
 We call this _Native Error Reporting_.

 #### Advantages